-The Casabella Premium Waterblock are stylish and well-fitted.
+The Casabella Premium Waterblock Cleaning Gloves are stylish and well-fitted.
 They have nice design choices, starting with the cuff feature, which keeps water from draining down the arm.
-The double cuff gives length options, and even when not folded down, has a lip on the end of the sleeve to help with water drippage.
+The double cuff gives length options, and even when not folded down, it has a lip on the end of the sleeve to help with water drippage.
 The gloves are aesthetically designed with fitted wrists and fingers, allowing them to fit snuggly and avoid gaping or adjusting issues.
 The material is substantially thick but stretches nicely, allowing them to remain comfortable.
-There is a light lining on the inside, which adds comfort, and helps the gloves slide on and off easily.
+The inside has a light lining, adding comfort and helping the gloves easily slide on and off.

 The Elgood Long Cuff Reusable gloves are impressive in both length and quality of design.
 The design was thought through well, solving typical flaws such as sweaty hands and addressing wish-list items such as sleeve length.
 The extra-long sleeves are a feature that we searched for and finally found in this glove.
 The sleeves are secured on your arm with comfortable elastic bands which easily stretch to pull over even a heavy sweater.
 The glove is designed to fit the hand well, and we had no problems with them slipping around, which also helps when gripping objects.
 The soft lining provides additional comfort and keeps hands from getting too sweaty.
 The material is thick enough to protect from sharp objects and hot water as well.